 Sounds Now is proud to be working with 3 music and performing arts curators who actively bring inclusion into their work.
 Their participation will bring an added value to the project and lay the groundwork for an in-depth exploration of music curating practices, audience building and inclusion.
-These professionals will function as mentors for a 2-year period, bringing their experience, expertise and vision to all parts of the project.
+These professionals will function as associate artists for a 2-year period, bringing their experience, expertise and vision to all parts of the project.

 Composer.
 Performer.
 Curator.
 CN/US

 DU YUN, born and raised in Shanghai, China, and currently based in New York City, works at the intersection of opera, orchestral, theatre, cabaret, musical, oral tradition, public performances, electronics, visual arts, and noise.